chakrit/sider/README.markdown

     for (var i = 0; i < result.Length; i++)
       Trace.Assert(result[i] == temp[i]);

-...
+Just note the `-Raw` suffix.

 # CONFIGURATION

-You can fine-tune buffer sizes to your liking by passing a `RedisSettings` instance like so:
+You can fine-tune buffer sizes to your liking and provide custom serializers by passing a `RedisSettings` instance which are built like this:

-    var settings = new RedisSettings(
+    var settings = new RedisSettings().New()
-    host: "192.168.192.111",
+      .Host("192.168.192.111")  // custom host
-    port: 6379,
+      .Port(9736)               // custom port
-    autoReconnectOnIdle: false,   // if no idle client disconnection
+      .ReconnectOnIdle(false)   // manage timeouts manually
-    readBufferSize: 256,          // optimize for small reads
+      .ReadBufferSize(256)      // optimize for small reads
-    writeBufferSize: 65536);      // optimize for heavy writes
+      .WriteBufferSize(65536)   // optimize for large writes

-    var pool = new ThreadwisePool(settings);
+    // pass to pool so all clients use the supplied settings var pool = new ThreadwisePool(settings);
     var client = pool.GetClient();